Sharma1994/MSc-Thesis/README.md

 Project Document and Stata code for MSc Thesis

-# This project uses data from the German Socio-economic panel (2017):
+# This project uses data from the German Socio-economic Panel (2017):
 How to access data:
 Current EUI members can access German SOEP data as follows: